A hidden gem of Abu Dhabi can be found in this small and laid-back beach resort island.

 Staying on Al Maya Island

-Not just day trips to Al Maya, there are a select few on-site villas that can also be hired for an exclusive island getaway.
+Not just daycations on Al Maya, a select few on-site villas can also be hired for an exclusive island getaway.

 More Beach Inspiration in Abu Dhabi